01242 32 31 31

 Employer’s liability insurance is a legal requirement within the UK for all types of businesses, if it employs one or more members of staff.
 It will cover you against any claims made against you from an employee, should they suffer injury or damage whilst within your place of work.

-As an example, imagine a member of staff tripped over a lose wire whilst working in your catering van and as a result fell and broke their arm.
+As an example, imagine a member of staff tripped over a loose wire whilst working in your catering van and as a result fell and broke their arm.
 If they chose to make a claim, you could face fronting a hefty compensation pay out, as well as the responsibility to pay your own and your members of staff’s legal fees, alongside any medical expenses or loss of earnings they may encounter.

 Without any employer’s liability insurance, you would be breaking the law, risking the chance of acquiring a large fine, as well as putting yourself at risk of financial losses.